tardate/LittleArduinoProjects/Electronics101/DigitalLogic/SRLatchWithNandGates/README.md

 * [LEAP#061 SRLatch](../SRLatch) - using BJTs
 * [LEAP#077 SRLatchWithNorGates](../SRLatchWithNorGates) - using NOR gates

-The NAND gate implementatation has an undefined state with both inputs high, whereas a NOR gate implementatation has an undefined state with both inputs low.
+The NAND gate implementation has an undefined state with both inputs high, whereas a NOR gate implementation has an undefined state with both inputs low.

 Consequently NOR gates are typically used for active-high SR latches and NAND gates for active-low SR latches.
 A good example of this is the application in touch sensors, where active low makes sense.
 See the Boldport Club
 [tap](../../../BoldportClub/tap) and
 [mostap](../../../BoldportClub/mostap) projects for examples of this.

 ## Truth Table